Providence Medical Malpractice Attorneys

 Medical Malpractice Representation in Providence, Rhode Island

-If you suspect that you or a member of your family has been harmed by the negligence of a doctor or hospital in Rhode Island, put forty-plus years of experience behind you by contacting the law firm of Ronald J. Resmini, Ltd., in Providence.
+If you suspect that you or a member of your family has been harmed by the negligence of a doctor or hospital in Rhode Island, put forty-plus years of experience behind you by contacting the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., in Providence.
 Senior attorney Ronald Resmini has earned the highest possible peer rating from Martindale-Hubbell (AV Preeminent), is a member of the Million Dollar Advocates Forum, and has been chosen as a “Super Lawyer” by Super Lawyers Magazine, while partners Andrew, Jason, and Adam Resmini have all achieved recognition as “Rising Stars” in Rhode Island’s legal community.
 The firm has recovered millions of dollars for their clients in medical malpractice and other personal injury and wrongful death cases.

 Call Resmini Law today at (401) 751-8855 to schedule your free consultation.
 You and your family deserve justice.
 It starts here.